Star (short story): Plot

 The story centers on Rikio "Richie" Mizuno, a twenty-three-year-old actor disillusioned with fame and the film industry.
 He acts in a series of films where he plays a tough and hardened Yakuza gangster.
 Rikio prides himself for his appearance and physical build, and is adored by crowds of obsessive fans.
 However, he is dominated by an anxiety about himself and repeatedly expresses both fear and excitation over the inevitability of his aging.
 He finds release through his relationship with Kayo, his personal assistant and lover.
 She is an unattractive woman, but Rikio is drawn to her authenticity.
 She is honest in her characterizations of herself, including her physical appearance and her age, especially when compared to the youthful Rikio.
 She often mocks Rikio about his body, his flamboyant and flirtatious lifestyle, his stardom, the countless letters of fan mail he receives, and the starlets he acts alongside in films.
 Her authenticity contrasts with the inauthenticity of Rikio, who wears a "mask" every day as an actor and has a carefully cultivated public persona for his fans and the media.

 In one scene, an aspiring actress named Yuri Asano ambushes Rikio while he is filming on set.
 She succeeds in persuading the director of the film to write a role for her into the script.
 However, her charm wears off on the director when she messes up the part and reveals herself rather unskilled in acting.
 After being cut from the script, she escapes to the dressing room and attempts suicide by overdosing on Valamin.
 Everyone on the set witnesses the scene as a doctor tries to inject saline into her arm but is disrupted when she repeatedly slaps the syringe out of his hand.
 Kayo and Rikio joke about the incident later that night, with Kayo mocking the Yuri's twitching and protesting.
 The film studio's public relations team spin the story to say that Rikio intervened and saved the woman's life.

+The story ends with Rikio and Kayo pondering Rikio's suicide, or if old age will one day take him.